Paulo Bernardo: Prison

 He was arrested during one of the offshoots of Operation Car Wash, entitled Operation Brazil Cost of the Federal Police on 23 June 2016, being released a week later, on 29 June 2016, by Supreme Federal Court Justice Dias Toffoli, who considered the prison a "blatant illegal constraint".
 Bernardo is the main suspect in the involvement of embezzlement of public resources in the Ministry of Planning.
 Paulo Bernardo, according to the investigations, was connect to a bribery payment regarding contracts of services provision of computing by the company Consist by the cost of R$ 100 million (US$ in 2015), between 2010 and 2015, emblezzed from federal government employees who did a payroll loan.

 On 1 August 2016, he was charged by the Federal Public Prosecutor's Office (MPF) for the crimes of criminal organization, passive corruption and money laundering, along with other 19 people.
 Paulo Bernardo is accused of receiving resources from a fraud scheme in the contract of management of payroll loans in the Ministry of Planning.
 On 4 August, the Federal Justice accepted the MPF complaint and Paulo Bernardo became a defendant, accused of frauding a service of payroll loans to government employees.

 Defendant in the Supreme Court

 On 27 September 2016, he became a defendant from another lawsuit in the Supreme Federal Court.
-The Second Group of the Supreme Court unanimously accepted the complaint presented by the Prosector-General of the Republic against Paulo Bernardo and his then wife Gleisi Hoffmann in Operation Car Wash.
+The Second Group of the Supreme Court unanimously accepted the complaint presented by the Prosecutor-General of the Republic against Paulo Bernardo and his then wife Gleisi Hoffmann in Operation Car Wash.